do not have any confirmed cases of Rapid ʻŌhiʻa Death from any island other than the Island of Hawai

 Landowners who suspect their trees are infected with

-Ceratocystis on Hawaiʻi Island are encouraged to contact Drs.
-Friday, Hughes or Keith

-with reports and locations of these trees.
+Ceratocystis on Hawaiʻi Island are encouraged to contact Corie Yanger with reports and locations of these trees.

-If you see a tree with ROD symptoms on another island, please contact the local Invasive Species Committee: Kauaʻi (firstname.lastname@example.org), Oʻahu (email@example.com), Molokaʻi (firstname.lastname@example.org), and Maui (email@example.com).
-Please send digital
+If you see a tree with ROD symptoms (browning crown or limb over a few days or weeks) on another island, please contact the local Invasive Species Committee: Kauaʻi 808-821-1490 (email@example.com), Oʻahu 808-266-7994 (firstname.lastname@example.org), Molokaʻi 808-553-5236 ext.
+6585 (email@example.com), and Maui 808-573-6472 (firstname.lastname@example.org).
+Please include a photo and description in all email correspondence.

 There is no effective treatment to protect ʻōhiʻa trees from becoming infected with Ceratocystis or cure for trees that exhibit symptoms of the disease.
 Therefore, we have an important role to help prevent the further spread of Rapid ʻŌhiʻa Death.
-There are 5 simple things we can all do to help in this effort.
+There are 5 simple things we can all do to help in this effort:

 1) Don’t move ʻōhiʻa wood or ʻōhiʻa parts.
 If you don’t know where the ʻōhiʻa material is from, don’t move it.